 The charging voltage, and total amount of battery recharging available from the panels can vary significantly over the year, so typical systems are designed for the worst case scenario – i.e. winter.
 Battery charging voltage also changes with temperature, which makes the need for having a temperature compensating charge controller to help preserve battery life.
 The charge controller uses two and three-step charging methods, which initially deliver maximum current to the batteries until they reach around 80% charge and then switch to a constant voltage or trickle charge to protect the batteries from overcharging.

 It is vital that the system be designed to have, at worst, a neutral energy balance during the most demanding time of year.
 Typically this will be in the middle of winter when the energy available from solar charging (Ein) is at a minimum while the system lighting on-time demand (Eout) is highest.
 To achieve this balance, solar lighting systems need some kind of smart energy control management to optimize lighting performance with a fixed solar array size and battery bank capacity.
 Urban Solar uses an Energy Control Module (ECM), which, in addition to controlling the charging and monitoring the health of the batteries, can be programmed for an optimal operating profile based on customer requirements for lighting intensity and duration, system location, and overall limitations on system size.
 With smart energy control management, and a properly designed system, the batteries should last five years before replacement becomes necessary.

 Batteries are the fuel tank for your solar powered LED lighting system.
 They are the first component in a solar system that will reach end of life.

-In a properly designed system, with correct temperature rated batteries and a smart solar controller, users can expect to receive 3-5 years of reliable battery performance.
+In a properly designed system, with correct temperature rated batteries and a smart solar controller, users can expect to receive three to five years of reliable battery performance.
 Understanding battery technology and design, specific to a stand-alone solar system, will result in a reliable and positive solar experience.